Switch56

+Nortel's Switch56 was a networking protocol built on top of the telephone cabling hardware of their Digital Multiplex System and other telephone switches.
+It was also offered by most other digital telephony suppliers, despite there being no official standards.
+Service was widely resold under a number of names by telecommunications companies that had large investments in digital backbones.
+Bell Atlantic called their version "Switched 56", while Southwestern Bell called theirs "MicroLink 1", for instance.
+The term switched 56 became common to refer to the concept in general.

-The name comes from the fact that Switch56 carried 56 kbit/s of data on its 64 kbit/s lines, as opposed to most systems, including ISDN, where the entire 64 kbit/s bandwidth was available for data.
-The speed was a side effect of Nortel using a 2-wire cable to carry both voice and switching commands, as opposed to other systems where the command data was carried on a separate set of low-speed lines.
+The name is in two parts.
+The "switched" refers to the fact that the system uses on-demand dial-up connections, which are routed through the public telephone switching system.
+The 56 refers to the fact that it carried 56 kbit/s of data on its 64 kbit/s lines, as opposed to most systems, including ISDN, where the entire 64 kbit/s bandwidth was available for data.
+This particular speed was a side effect of Nortel using an early 2-wire protocol to carry both voice and switching commands, as opposed to other systems like AT&T's Signalling System No. 7 where the command data was carried on a separate set of low-speed lines.
 Switch56 "folded" the two sources of data into one, placing a single bit from the command channel onto the end of every 7 bits of data, similar to the original T-carrier supervision scheme.
-This data was split out at the "far end" as 56 kbit/s and 8 kbit/s subchannels.
+This data was split out at the far end of the connection as 56 kbit/s and 8 kbit/s subchannels.